knee-cola/webpack-boilerplate/README.md

 * **dist** = contains files built by WebPack

 ### Webpack Dev Server
-Webpack Dev Server servs it's files from memory, not from the dist folder.
+Webpack Dev Server serves it's files from memory, not from the dist folder.